-At Deering Dental we practice preventive and early interceptive treatment to prevent unnecessary need for Root Canal Treatment.
-But when Root Canal Treatment is needed, Dr Deering is expert at making our patients completely comfortable and performing the exacting procedure.
+At Deering Dental we practice preventive and early interceptive treatment to prevent the unnecessary need for Root Canal Treatment.
+But when Root Canal Treatment is needed, Dr Deering is an expert at making our patients completely comfortable and performing the exacting procedure.
 Our root canal procedures and tooth re-strengthening procedures save millions of teeth a year.
 Infections should not be ignored.
 If you have one or dental pain, call us at (610) 282-1122 to schedule an appointment and see if you need a root canal endodontic treatment.

 Why do most people need a root canal?

 When a tooth becomes infected, that infection can spread into the center of the tooth.
 This area is called the dental pulp.
 Inside of the dental pulp is the nerves, connective tissue, and blood vessels.
 All of the sensitive areas of the tooth are contained here.
 As such, when the area becomes infected it can be incredibly painful, requiring immediate treatment.
 We can perform a root canal quickly on people living in and around the 18036 area.

 It is a treatment for the infected dental pulp (“nerve”) of a tooth.
 The dental pulp is normally not exposed to germs and once infected by decay, trauma to the tooth etc, it cannot recover.
 Dr Deering provides the careful thorough treatment needed for success.
 First, the tooth is completely numbed.
 Root canal treatment removes the infected tissue inside the various tight passages in the root, thoroughly cleans and disinfects the inside of the root then meticulously seals the passages inside of the root.
 Of course, the tooth will need other treatment to repair it.